Looking for the best fall vacations in US this year?

 6. Washington DC

 A lot of people wait for Fall in Washington DC.
-The changing of the colors during the season gives its residents and tourists a site to see.
+You’ll get to see the fall colors unraveling during the season giving its residents and tourists a site to see.

 See their official site to know the countless things you can do in Washington DC (some even for free!) and what is open.